CatalaLang/catala/README.md

 after `make build`.
 The `clerk` binary corresponds to the Catala build system, responsible for testing among other things.

+To get more information about Clerk, see [the dedicated readme](https://github.com/CatalaLang/catala/tree/master/build_system/README.md)

 ## Documentation

 ### Syntax cheat sheet